G-7 (Group of Seven)

 In the U.S. the Great Depression is usually

-said to have begun with the stock market and financial crash in the fall of 1929.
-However,
+said to have begun with the stock market and financial Crash

-the U.S. economy was already entering what we would now call a recession early in 1929,
+in the fall of 1929.
+However, the U.S. economy was already entering what we would now call a

-and the severe conditions we now associate with the Great Depression developed over a several
+recession early in 1929, and the severe conditions we now associate with the Great Depression

-year period, and didn’t reach their worst point until 1933.
-There was then an upward trend
+developed over a several year period, and didn’t reach their worst point until 1933.
+There

-for several years because of New Deal programs and de facto
+was then a small upward trend for several years because of New Deal programs and de facto

 Keynesian deficits (though they weren’t yet